What’s The Fuss About Artificial Intelligence?

 The best way to understand the capabilities of artificial intelligence is by exploring it yourself.

-A great place to start would be to use a free OpenAI source such as Google Bard or ChatGPT (3.5) to get to grips with AI’s capabilities.
+A great place to start would be to use a free OpenAI source such as Google Gemini or ChatGPT (3.5) to get to grips with AI’s capabilities.
 Type your prompt into the search box and look through the results.

 Exploring software you might already use for work, such as Canva, can be a great way to explore non-text-based AI capabilities.
 For more information on this, click here.